Course overview

 Police record check

-Applicants will be required to hold a valid Police Record Check for professional placements as part of this course.
+Students will be required to obtain a valid Police Record Check every calendar year for professional placements as part of this course.
 Information will be provided to applicants once they enrol in the course.
-The Faculty will guide you through this process.
+The School will guide you through this process.

 Immunisations

 Prior to commencing clinical placements students are expected to have a current immunisation status, including three COVID-19 vaccinations.
 Information will be provided to applicants once they enrol in the course.
-The Faculty will guide you through this process.
+The School will guide you through this process.

 Code of Conduct

-Prior to commencing students are expected to sign the Student Code of Conduct.
+On commencement of the course students are expected to agree and sign the Student Code of Conduct.

 Workload